Libero logo

 The best football sights in town

-Right by the main square on the corner with Petrinjska, Budi ponosan (‘Be Proud’) (Tue-Sat 10am-6pm) tells the story of Croatian football, from its beginnings to the World Cup final of 2018.
+Right by the main square on the corner with Petrinjska, Budi ponosan (‘Be Proud’) (Tue-Sat 10am-6pm) tells the story of the Croatian national football team, from its earliest beginnings to the Euro disappointment of 2024.

-The emphasis is on these recent triumphs but you can still pick out newspaper reports from the early 1990s when the newly independent country was forming its first national side, with details of famous players through the ages.
+The emphasis is on these recent triumphs but you can still pick out newspaper reports from the early 1990s when this newly independent country was forming its first national side of modern times, with details of famous players through the ages.

-Although in a prominent location – with a Dinamo Zagreb store next door – the space isn’t big enough to cover much more.
+Although in a prominent location, the space isn’t big enough to cover much more.
 Admission is free, and it’s well worth a look around.

 LOCAL CLUBS